uditalias/injex/website/docs/express-plugin.md

 Define a middleware or a list of chainable middlewares on a controller route handler.
 A middleware is a class that implements the [`IMiddleware`](/docs/api/core/enums-interfaces#imiddleware) interface.

-Note that you can pass an array of middlewares (`@middleware([ ... ])`), in that case, the middlewares will be called from left to right.
-If a middleware failed with an error, the route handler function will not be triggered.
+Note that you can pass an array of middlewares (`@middleware([ ... ])`); in that case, the middlewares get called from left to right.
+If a middleware failed with an error, the route handler function would not be triggered.

 ```ts {23}
 @define()